 A BlogDailyHerald cover letter

-Sometime around mid-March, nearly every Brunonian faces the same question from his or her disgruntled parents: “What are we doing this summer?”
+Either at Thanksgiving or sometime around mid-March, nearly every Brunonian faces the same question from his or her disgruntled parents: “What are we doing this summer?”
 ‘We,’ in these circumstances, is not a mere colloquialism, but rather a literal probe into what your parents (and their wallets) should expect from you in the summer months.
 In the best case scenario, you’ve secured a steady job or paid internship that marks the first babysteps toward financial independence.
 The converse, on the other hand, involves a mixture of professional couch sitting, regular over-drafting and occasional death threats from the very people who gave you life.
 By now, they’ve expected you to have applied to a plethora of prestigious jobs.
 Of course, parents just don’t understand how much effort it takes to drop one’s pre-med plans and

 leave the Green not read Kant for the next few weeks — that’s why BlogDH has decided to supply you with a nearly perfect cover letter template to ease the application process.
 Check out our surefire personal statement after the jump.